talwrii/bump-setup/README.md

 bump-setup minor  # Increments the minor version bump-setup patch  # Increments the patch version
 ```

+## Attribution
+This uses the python `tree-sitter` and `tree-sitter-python` libraries to modify and parse source code while leaving whitespace intact.
+I did some vibe coding because I am lazy.
+I'm not sure it helped much since I then had to fix a bunch of bugs by hand!

 ## About me
 I am **@readwithai**.
 I create tools for reading, research and agency sometimes using the markdown editor [Obsidian](https://readwithai.substack.com/p/what-exactly-is-obsidian).